zalihat/Nigerian-Price-Watch/README.md

 Build real-time dashboards with AWS QuickSight or Kafka + Spark streaming

 🏆 Impact Statement

 This project demonstrates how cloud-based data engineering can drive transparency, accessibility, and decision-making in emerging economies.
 By enabling citizens, policymakers, and businesses to analyze prices at scale, it supports economic planning, inflation tracking, and market research in Nigeria.

-Would you like me to also create a shorter “executive summary” version of this README for LinkedIn/portfolio highlights (less technical, more impact-focused)?